 School will write to you if a place becomes available for your child and you will be asked to confirm if you wish to accept the place.

 Where the Governors are unable to offer a place because the school is oversubscribed, parents have the right to appeal to an independent admission appeal panel, set up under the School Standards and Framework Act, 1998, as amended by the Education Act, 2002.
 Parents, who intend to make an appeal against the Governing Body’s decision to refuse admission, must submit a written notice of appeal within twenty days of receiving the refusal letter or email to the School who will provide details of and forward the appeal to the relevant appeals authority.

 Email address is: [email protected]

 Calverley Church of England VA Primary School

-You will then be contacted by Clerk to the Independent Appeal Panel who will give you further information about how to make an appeal
+You will then be contacted by Clerk to the Independent Appeal Panel who will make arrangements for an appeal hearing.

 Admissions outside the normal admissions round (In-year applications)